NEW YORK (AP) - So much for this being an unattractive bunch of NHL free agents.

 "I've always used the term irrational exuberance of July 1 and I think it might have exceeded that today, not just with dollars but term," San Jose GM Doug Wilson said.
 "That just tells you about supply and demand.
 That's why we always try to be ahead of the curve with what it is we want and go get it because under this system everything comes with a cost."

-Through early Friday evening, there were unofficially 63 new deals reached during the first day of free agency.
+Through Friday evening, there were unofficially about 70 new deals reached during the first day of free agency.
 Of the 30 NHL teams, 25 signed at least one player and 23 of those came to terms with a player who was with a different team last season.

 The biggest name to find a new home Friday was 39-year-old Jaromir Jagr, who is returning to the NHL from Russia's Kontinental Hockey League after a three-season stint there following his time with the Rangers.

 All signs pointed to Jagr going back to the Pittsburgh Penguins, the team he broke in with and won the Stanley Cup twice during his early years with Mario Lemieux.
 But the Penguins pulled their reported $2 million off the table Friday morning, and were joined soon after when Detroit announced that it also was out of the running.

 Soon after, the Philadelphia Flyers announced they came to terms with the big forward on a one-year, $3.3 million contract.
 Jagr has 646 goals and 1,599 points in 18 NHL seasons.